drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-04/exercise.md

 Filename: execute_fns.rs
 -->

 > Try as you might, you can't shake the memory of having been trapped inside passport-control with SECTION 31's Jump Ring.
 Your thoughts are flipping back and forth, hither and thither.
 Was it really all a dream?
 It seemed so _real_.
-Besides, these improvements you're making to `JumpRing` seem _out of this world_.
+Besides, these improvements you're making to `JumpRing` do seem _out of this world_.

 In the previous [Lesson](), we worked out a metadata schema for our `passport-token` collection contract.